Accused violent felons are eligible for release in Georgia due to backlog – KION546

 Willis said her office is prioritizing sexual predator and other serious cases.
 But the reality, she said, is that “there’s gonna be four or five-hundred defendants that we don’t make the clock on and they, without having the proper evaluation by law, a judge will be mandated to give them a bond.”

-Willis said her office would work “around the clock” to make sure murder cases were indicted before the Sept.
-28 deadline.
+Willis said her office worked “around the clock” to make sure murder cases were indicted before the September 28 deadline.
 Of the 224 murder defendants who’ve been charged but not indicted, more than 50 had to be indicted by this week to remain in custody.

-“I can guarantee the public that there will not be someone that was charged with homicide that will not be charged,” Willis said.
-“We’re just working around the clock to make sure that I can make that guarantee.
-We also did the same thing with the sexual offenses and now we are working our way through other violent offenders.”
+“Today I am happy to announce not one individual in Fulton County will be released charged with the crime of homicide because a lawyer or an investigator failed to work up the case and failed to get it indicted timely,” Willis said Wednesday at a news conference.
+“Nor will one get released for a sexual offense, nor will our defendants with the most violent criminal histories.”

+Willis said the county is running two grand juries for the first time in its history — the panels seated four times instead of twice a week.
+She said the office hopes to begin indicting no fewer than 200 cases a week in the coming months.

 Some victims of violent crime and their loved ones say they no longer have closure.